-Individuals with a disability or an access and functional need (AFN).
+Individuals with a disability or an access or functional need.
 Individuals need to know that, once they have reached a safe location, they will be held in that area by law enforcement until the situation is under control and all witnesses have been identified and interviewed.
 As such, no one should leave until law enforcement authorities have instructed them to do so.